Gian Zola

-Gian Zola Nasrulloh Nugraha (born 5 August 1998) is an Indonesian professional footballer who plays as attacking midfielder or winger for Liga 2 club Barito Putera.
+Gian Zola Nasrulloh Nugraha (born 5 August 1998) is an Indonesian professional footballer who plays as attacking midfielder or winger for Championship club Semen Padang.

 Club career

 Persib Bandung

 He joined Persib Bandung to play in the 2016 Indonesia Soccer Championship A after signing a four-year contract.
 Zola made his debut on 15 April 2017 in a match against Arema in the Liga 1.
 On 20 May 2017, Zola scored his first goal for Persib against Borneo in the 22nd minute at the Gelora Bandung Lautan Api Stadium, Bandung.

 Persela Lamongan

 He was loaned to Persela Lamongan in the 2018 Liga 1 season.
 Zola made his debut on 29 July 2018 in a match against Persipura Jayapura.

 Arema

 On 5 April 2022, Zola signed a contract for Arema.
 Zola made his debut on 24 July 2022 in a match against Borneo Samarinda at Segiri Stadium.

 International career

 He made his international debut on 21 March 2017 against Myanmar.

+Gian scored his first international goal on 8 June 2017 against Cambodia in a friendly match at the Olympic Stadium.